gabosaurio12/Tapp/README.md

 - Python
 - GUI powered by QT
-- PostgreSQL connections with PySQL
+- PostgreSQL connections with psycopg2

 ---